-specific rate as prescribed by the income tax act subject to the changes in the rates every year by the IT department.
+specific rate as prescribed by the income tax act subject to the changes in the rates in the union budget every year.

 Corporate Tax in India